anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     "version": uint,
     "status": bool,
     ?"reason" : text,
-    ?"reason-context": { * $$arbitrary-map }
+    "reason-context": { * $$arbitrary-map }
   }
 ~~~~
 {: #stat_res_def title='CDDL for JSON Pledge Status Data (pledgestatus)' artwork-align="left"}

 The `version` member follows the definition in {{tstatus_data}} (same as in JSON Status Query Data).

-The `reason` and `reason-context` members follow the definitions in {{vstatus_data}} (same as in JSON Voucher Status Data).
+The `reason` and `reason-context` members follow the definitions in {{vstatus_data}}, i.e., in contrast to {{!RFC8995}}, `reason-context` MUST be provided.

-BRSKI-PRM implementations MUST utilize the reason-context to provide a distinguishable token that enables the registrar to detect status artifacts provided to the wrong endpoint.
+The new pStatus artifact also utilizes the `reason-context` field to provide a distinguishable token.
-For pStatus the reason-context MUST be either
+For pStatus artifacts, the JSON object in the `reason-context` field MUST contain either the

-* "pbs-details" for bootstrapping related status information or
+* `pbs-details` member for status information corresponding to the status-type `bootstrap`, or the
-* "pos-details" for operation related status information
+* `pos-details` member for status information corresponding to the status-type `operation` (see {{tstatus_data}})

-Other documents may enhance the reason-context to reflect further status information or add additional values correlating to other `statustrigger` status-types (see {{tstatus_data}}).
+Other documents may add additional `reason-context` members correlating to other `statustrigger` status-types or to include further status information.

-For the "pbs-details" reason-context the following status values with the given semantics are defined, while additional information MAY be provided in the `reason` member:
+For the `pbs-details` member, the following values with the given semantics are defined, while additional information MAY be provided in the top-level `reason` member:

 * `factory-default`: Pledge has not been bootstrapped.
   The pledge signs the response message using its IDevID certificate/credentials.